-• Remind the learners about the definition of the words village, estate and town as used when introducing the unit.
+Remind the learners about the definition of the words hospital, bank, pharmacy, shop, church, post office, Supermarket, mosque, market, hair salon, bakery, library, village, and town, as used when introducing the unit.

-- Start by reading the text in the dialogue boxes on page 2 of the Pupil's book as the learners listen.
-Then allow the learners in pairs to take turns introducing themselves to one another. - Arrange learners in groups of 5.
-Guide them on how to carry out activity 3 on page 3 of the pupil's book.
+- Start by reading the text on the community buildings and the text in the dialogue boxes in the Pupil's book as the learners to listen.
+Then allow the learners inpairs to take turns introducing themselves to one another. - Arrange learners in groups of 5.
+Guide them on how to carry out activity 4 in pupil's book.
 Let them know that two among the five ask where the other 3 learners live.
-The other 3 learners should agree on an imaginary name of the place where they 'live'.
-The two who are engaged in dialogue answer using the name that the other three agreed on.
-Allow learners sufficient time to take turns to practise asking one another questions about where they live.
+The other 3 learners should agree on an imaginary name of the place where they live.
+The two who are engaged in a dialogue, answer using the name that the other three agreed on.
+Allow learners enough time to take turns to practice asking one another questions about where they live.